liguyon/42-fdf/README.md

 # FdF

-My initial dive into graphics programming, using C and 42 School's Minilibx.
+This 42 Common Core project is my initial dive into graphics programming.
-The goal of FdF is to visualize elevation maps using 3D wireframe rendering.
+The aim of FdF is to visualize elevation maps using 3D wireframe rendering.

 ## Overview
 ![preview-1](assets/fdf-preview-1.png)